 You should also consider whether you may need to report the incident to anybody else:

-- If you believe the incident is criminal, you should contact Action Fraud via their website or by calling 0300 123 2040.
+- If you believe the incident is criminal, you should contact Action Fraud via its website or by calling 0300 123 2040.

 - If the incident involves a data breach, you may need to report it to the Information Commissioner’s Office.
 Note they require you do this within 72 hours of becoming aware of the breach, where feasible.